DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. In `@example` block, comment the output of a function with a comment line below and a "=>".
+  1. In an `@example` block, add an inline comment below the function that starts with "=>" and shows the example's output.

     ```js
     // Bad